factcast/factcast/factcast-site/documentation/content/migration/_index.md

 #### Postgres module uuid-ossp

 The Postgres module *uuid-ossp* is necessary for the new optimistic locking api feature.
-In order to provide a user who is a superuser.
+In order to install this who is a superuser.

 #### GRPC Protocol Version